 Configure Callback URLs

-This tutorial series make use of a Callback URL that looks like this:
+This tutorial series uses a callback URL that looks like this:

-YOUR_APP_PACKAGE_NAME with your actual application's package name, available in the
+YOUR_APP_PACKAGE_NAME with your application's package name, available as the

 <resources> <string name="com_auth0_client_id">YOUR_CLIENT_ID</string> <string name="com_auth0_domain">YOUR_AUTH0_DOMAIN</string> </resources>